 New record in the Iberian photovoltaic landscape

-In the municipality of Azambuja, about 70 kilometers north of Lisbon, a groundbreaking energy project has been created that emphatically underscores the dynamism of renewable energies on the Iberian Peninsula.
-Developed by the French company Neoen and implemented by the Spanish construction group Aldesa, the photovoltaic project marks a significant advance in Portuguese energy infrastructure with a total installed capacity of 272 megawatts peak.
+In the municipality of Azambuja, about seventy kilometers north of Lisbon, a pioneering energy project has been completed, emphatically underscoring the dynamism of renewable energies on the Iberian Peninsula.
+Developed by the French company Neoen and built by the Spanish construction group Aldesa, the photovoltaic project marks a significant advancement in Portugal's energy infrastructure, with a total installed capacity of 272 megawatts peak.

-This facility consists of two interconnected solar power plants, the 204-megawatt-peak Rio Maior Solar Park and the 68-megawatt-peak Torre Bela Solar Park, both wholly owned by Neoen.
-The complex's geographical location was strategically chosen, as the region is one of the sunniest in Portugal and offers optimal conditions for photovoltaics.
+This facility consists of two interconnected solar power plants: the Rio Maior Solar Park with a peak capacity of 204 megawatts and the Torre Bela Solar Park with a peak capacity of 68 megawatts, both wholly owned by Neoen.
+The complex's geographical location was strategically chosen, as the region is among the sunniest in Portugal and offers optimal conditions for photovoltaic energy use.

 Technical implementation and network connection

-The technical implementation of the project was carried out according to the latest standards in solar technology.
+The project was implemented according to the latest standards of solar technology.
 Aldesa, as general contractor, handled the entire project development, from planning and procurement to turnkey handover.
 The two plants are connected to the substation of the Portuguese transmission system operator REN in Rio Maior via a 400-kilovolt high-voltage line.

-At the end of 2024, both power plants began feeding electricity into the national electricity grid and have been in full commercial operation since June 2025.
-Annual electricity production is estimated at more than 500 gigawatt hours, equivalent to the electricity needs of approximately 110,000 households and avoiding approximately 170,000 tons of carbon dioxide emissions annually.
+Both power plants began feeding electricity into the national grid at the end of 2024 and have been fully commercially operational since June 2025.
+Annual electricity production is estimated at more than 500 gigawatt hours, which corresponds to the electricity needs of approximately 110,000 households and avoids around 170,000 tons of carbon dioxide emissions annually.

 Marketing structure and economic aspects

 The financing and marketing of the solar park follows a well-thought-out model that ensures both planning security and market flexibility.
-Approximately 80 percent of the generated electricity will be marketed through two 15-year power purchase agreements with the Portuguese government, resulting from the 2019 renewable energy tender.
-The remaining 20 percent of electricity production, as well as the guarantees of origin, will be traded on the open electricity market.
+Approximately 80 percent of the electricity generated is marketed via two 15-year power purchase agreements with the Portuguese government, resulting from the 2019 renewable energy tender.
+The remaining 20 percent of electricity production, along with the certificates of origin, is traded on the open electricity market.

-This hybrid marketing model reflects the evolution of renewable energies in Europe, where long-term power purchase agreements provide investment security, while market share offers operators flexibility and additional revenue potential.
-The power purchase agreements are planned for 2025 and will form the economic basis for the long-term operation of the solar park.
+This hybrid marketing model reflects the evolution of renewable energies in Europe, where long-term power purchase agreements (PPAs) provide investment security, while market share offers operators flexibility and additional revenue potential.
+The PPAs are planned for 2025 and will form the economic basis for the long-term operation of the solar park.

-A striking feature of the Azambuja project is its thoughtful integration into the natural environment.
+A key feature of the Azambuja project is its thoughtful integration into the natural environment.
 The solar park was built on plots averaging 20 hectares, separated by green corridors.
-These corridors connect nearly 200 hectares of biodiversity conservation areas and ensure the ecological permeability of the landscape.
+These corridors connect nearly 200 hectares of biodiversity conservation areas, ensuring the ecological permeability of the landscape.

-Particular attention was paid to protecting the more than 6,000 cork oaks on the site, a protected tree species in Portugal.
-These trees play a crucial role in the Portuguese ecosystem and in carbon storage.
-Cork oaks can capture significant amounts of carbon dioxide over their lifespan of over 200 years.
-Each ton of harvested cork stores 73 tons of carbon dioxide, and a regularly used cork oak captures five times more carbon dioxide in its bark than other tree species.
+Particular attention was paid to protecting the more than 6,000 cork oak trees on the site, a protected tree species in Portugal.
+These trees play a crucial role in the Portuguese ecosystem and in carbon sequestration.
+Cork oaks can bind significant amounts of carbon dioxide during their lifespan of over 200 years.
+For every ton of cork harvested, 73 tons of carbon dioxide are stored, and a regularly harvested cork oak binds five times more carbon dioxide in its bark than other tree species.

-Portugal's cork oak forests, known as montados, cover approximately 730,000 hectares and represent the world's largest contiguous cork oak forest.
-These forests are home to extraordinary biodiversity, including protected species such as the Iberian lynx and the golden eagle.
-Of the 15,000 to 25,000 different plant species found in the Mediterranean, more than half are found exclusively in this region.
+Portugal's cork oak forests, known as Montados, cover approximately 730,000 hectares and represent the world's largest contiguous cork oak area.
+These forests are home to exceptional biodiversity, including protected species such as the Iberian lynx and the golden eagle.
+Of the 15,000 to 25,000 different plant species found in the Mediterranean region, more than half are endemic to this area.

-To visually integrate the solar array into the landscape, a natural screen of trees and shrubs was created to protect the photovoltaic modules from view.
-The entire project was built within the fenced boundaries of the Herdade da Torre Bela, a multifaceted estate encompassing various agricultural and livestock activities.
+To visually integrate the solar power plant into the landscape, a natural screen of trees and shrubs was created to shield the photovoltaic modules from view.
+The entire project was built within the fenced boundaries of the Herdade da Torre Bela, a diverse estate encompassing various agricultural and livestock farming activities.

-The role of Neoen in the global energy transition
+The role of neons in the global energy transition

 Neoen was founded in 2008 as an independent renewable energy producer and has been wholly owned by the Canadian investment company Brookfield since 2025.
-The company pursues a "develop to own" business model, in which it owns and operates approximately 93 percent of its assets itself over the long term.
+The company follows a "develop to own" business model, owning and operating approximately 93 percent of its assets on a long-term basis.

 With a total capacity of 8.9 gigawatts in operation or under construction, Neoen has grown into one of the world's leading independent producers of exclusively renewable energy.
-The company operates in solar, wind, and energy storage on four continents.
-Notable projects include France's most powerful solar farm in Cestas with 300 megawatts peak, Finland's largest wind farm in Mutkalampi with 404 megawatts, and two of the world's most powerful battery storage plants in Australia.
+The company operates in the fields of solar energy, wind energy, and energy storage on four continents.
+Notable projects include France's most powerful solar park in Cestas with 300 megawatts peak, Finland's largest wind farm in Mutkalampi with 404 megawatts, and two of the world's most powerful battery storage facilities in Australia.

-In Portugal, in addition to the two large solar parks in Azambuja, Neoen also operates the smaller Coruche solar park with 8.8 megawatts peak and the Seixal solar park with 2.2 megawatts peak, which are already in operation.
-In addition, the Foral solar park with 43 megawatts peak is under construction.
-Neoen thus has a total capacity of 326 megawatts peak in operation or under development in Portugal.
+In Portugal, Neoen operates not only the two large solar parks in Azambuja, but also the smaller Coruche (8.8 megawatts peak) and Seixal (2.2 megawatts peak) plants, which are already operational.
+Additionally, the Foral solar park with 43 megawatts peak is currently under construction.
+This gives Neoen a total operational or developing capacity of 326 megawatts peak in Portugal.

-Brookfield's successful acquisition for €6.1 billion underscores Neoen's attractiveness as an investment target.
-Following completion of the takeover offer, Brookfield will control 97.73 percent of the share capital and plans a full squeeze-out process.
+The successful acquisition by Brookfield for €6.1 billion underscores Neoen's attractiveness as an investment target.
+Following the completion of the takeover bid, Brookfield controls 97.73 percent of the share capital and plans a full squeeze-out procedure.
 This transaction reflects the growing interest of institutional investors in stable, long-term returns from renewable energy.

 New: Patent from the USA – Install solar parks up to 30% cheaper and 40% faster and easier – with explanatory videos!